 Like with other agritourism ideas, you’ll need to check your liability insurance and consider having students sign waivers.
 You’ll also want to develop a program and practice beforehand, including anticipating questions.
 However, it’s a great way to share your love for the farm life, and in some cases, even get some help.

 Make sure your guests have something to remember the experience by.
 Souvenirs with your farm logo or photos make great mementos and promote your farm to others.
-Check out this list of the best swag ideas, many of which make great options for souvenirs.

-27. Farm Stay Experience
+29. Farm Stay Experience

 Farm experiences, where a vacationer stays on a farm, actually participating in farm life, have been popular since the 1990s.
 Farm stays are about having a wholesome experience in a natural environment, which makes small farms well-suited, especially those with organic farming.
 You can advertise online or through services like Airbnb.

 Usually, vacationers stay on the farm (sometimes in a cabin or dedicated campsite) and help out with the chores, like feeding the animals.
-They may be treated to a tour or a small course on farming; others will simply take part in daily farm lifelike one of the family.
+They may be treated to a tour or a small course on farming; others will simply take part in daily farm life like one of the family.
 Be sure to research the applicable liabilities and ordinances, decide what you want to offer, and, like with all agritourism experiences, consider extras like souvenirs, samples from the farm, or add-ons like actual classes.

 Bottom Line